HaroldMills/Vesper/docs/tutorial.rst

    not yet started running.

    You can refresh a job page in your browser to monitor the progress of the job.
-In Chrome, for example, you can do this by clicking on the small circular arrow button just to the left of the address bar.
+In Chrome, for example, you can do this by pressing the small circular arrow button just to the left of the address bar.
    (Yes, it's a little clunky for you to have to refresh the page yourself.
 A future version of Vesper will update job pages